dilithjay/TimePlan/README.md

 This plan may include more long term goals that are wished to be completed before graduating or otherwise.
 Goals such as completing this many personal projects, writing this many research papers, obtaining a first class, etc. can be included under this plan.
 This is intended as more of a motivator as opposed to the other plans which were intended as deadline.

 ## How to Use
-- **Select Plan:** Choose the required plan from the panels on the left
+- **Select Plan:** Choose the required plan from the panels on the left.
-- **Add task:** For each plan, type the task in the text box and click Add
+- **Add task:** For each plan, type the task in the text box and click Add.
 - **Remove task:** Select an task from the list and click Remove.
-Removing from the Weekly Plan will also remove the task from the Week Board
+Removing from the Weekly Plan will also remove the task from the Week Board.
 - **End period:** Click End to empty the list of tasks to make way for new tasks belonging to a new period.